BEVDet: High-performance Multi-camera 3D Object Detection in Bird-Eye-View: Related Works

-There are some pioneers \cite{reading2021categorical, PointPillar}, who have exploited the 3D object detection task in BEV.
+There are some pioneers \cite{reading2021categorical, PointPillar, DSGN}, who have exploited the 3D object detection task in BEV.
 Among them, also inspired by Lift-Splat-Shoot \cite{LSS}, \cite{reading2021categorical} is the most similar one as ours.
-They apply the Lift-Spat-Shoot paradigm on monocular 3D object detection and make it competitive in the KITTI \cite{KITTI} benchmark by referring to the LiDAR for the supervision on depth prediction.
-A similar idea can also be found in the concurrent work of DD3D \cite{DD3D}.
-Differently, without the reliance on the LiDAR sensor, we upgrade this paradigm by constructing an exclusive data augmentation strategy based on the decoupling effect of the view transformer.
-This is a more feasible way and plays a key role in enabling the BEVDet paradigm to perform competitively among existing methods.
+They apply the Lift-Splat-Shoot paradigm on monocular 3D object detection and make it competitive in the KITTI \cite{KITTI} benchmark by referring to LiDARs for the supervision on depth prediction.
+A close idea can be found in the concurrent work of DD3D \cite{DD3D}.
+Differently, without the reliance on LiDARs, we upgrade this paradigm by constructing an exclusive data augmentation strategy based on the decoupling effect of the view transformer.
+This is a more feasible way and plays the essential role in enabling the BEVDet paradigm to perform competitively among existing methods.